hindu-comm/weblogs/manasataramgini/2004/04/2004-04-20_khusroo-waxing-eloquent.md

 with his first Jihad against Devgir (Devagiri in Maharashtra).
 Now the flames of the light of the Shariat and the righteous Fatwa illuminate all these unholy Hindu lands, and places for the callers to Namaz occupy the high places and the and Namaz is read in mosques.
-Allah be praised\!
+Allah be praised!

 Maliq Kafr heard that in Brahmastpuri (Near Rameshwaram) there was a golden idol, round which many elephants were stabled.
 The Maliq started